AlisCode/utopia/README.md

 * Handle futures, async components
 * Proper caching of primitives / render optimisations / re-layout only when required
 * Extract Lenses to their own crate, and provide a proc macro
 * General cleanup.
-Fix todos, write some documentation, ensure the basic design is correct
+Fix todos, write some documentation, ensure the basic design is correct, clean transforms for Event and Reactions
 * Write a `bevy` backend
 * Utility (form) widgets :
 	* Button